 November 15, 2019 | Tokyo, Japan | Interview by Dawson Baiden

-Rapper, singer, beat-maker, model, designer — Daichi Yamamoto wears many hats, and he wears each one with an effortless ease that has left those in the know talking every single time.
+Daichi Yamamoto raps, sings, produces, designs clothes, and works at the Jazzy Sport shop in Kyoto.
+His debut album Andless came out on the label in 2019 — bilingual, unhurried, and hard to place.
 From the very first drop of his music and visuals, he swiftly established himself as one of the defining voices of Japan’s hip-hop revival generation, earning recognition from music lovers and industry insiders alike.
 On September 4th, 2019, he released his debut album Andless on Jazzy Sport — a label long synonymous with jazz-infused quality and forward-thinking sound.
 The record sees Yamamoto effortlessly draw some of the scene’s most sought-after collaborators, including Peavis, STUTS, and JJJ, into his own creative universe, shaping their contributions into something that feels entirely, unmistakably his own.

 It was in the immediate aftermath of Andless that our correspondent Dawson Baiden — a longtime devotee of the Jazzy Sport sound — found himself in Kyoto during a stay in Japan.
 Inside the familiar walls of the Jazzy Sport store, a meeting that felt equal parts chance and destiny unfolded between two people with nothing to prove and everything to share.
 What followed was a conversation as quiet and rich as a slow-dripped coffee — warm, deliberate, and full of depth.